safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 must address privacy.
 The potential for mass surveillance by others is simply too great for countries to trust it otherwise.

-So as to minimise ambiguity, we specify privacy maximisation as needing to satisfy the following criteria:
+So as to minimize ambiguity, we specify privacy maximization as needing to satisfy the following criteria:

 * No personally identifiable information should be a part of the SafetyScore